 Chris has been recognized by his peers in the area of personal injury litigation.
-He has been recognized the Kansas City Business Journal as one of the “Best of Bar” in 2009, 2010, 2011, and 2012.
-He was selected as one of Kansas and Missouri’s “Super Lawyers” by Law and Politics for the last seven years from 2009-2016, and from 2014-2016, Chris was also named as one of the Top 100 Missouri Lawyers and Top 50 Kansas City Lawyers in the area of personal injury litigation by Super Lawyers.
+He has been recognized the Kansas City Business Journal as one of the “Best of Bar” for the last seven years from 2009-2016.
+He was selected as one of the Kansas and Missouri “Super Lawyers” by Law and Politics for the last seven years from 2009-2016, and from 2014-2016, Chris was also named as one of the Top 100 Missouri Lawyers and Top 50 Kansas City Lawyers in the area of personal injury litigation by Super Lawyers.
 From 2012-2015, Chris was also named as one of the 40 Under 40 in the state of Missouri by the National Trial Lawyers Association.
 In 2011, Chris was also nominated for the Lon O. Hocker Award, an award given annually by the Missouri Bar.
 It is only given to three young lawyers in the state of Missouri annually who have demonstrated unusual proficiency in the art of trial advocacy.
 In 2007, Chris attended the three week trial advocacy program at Gerry Spence’s Trial Lawyers College, where only 50 people are accepted each year.

 Chris is licensed in the state courts of Missouri and Kansas, and licensed to practice in the United States District Court for the Western District of Missouri, the United States District Court in the District of Kansas, and the 8th Circuit Court of Appeals.
 Chris has experience handling cases at both the trial and appellate level in both state and federal court.

-In his free time, Chris enjoys spending time with his wife and young sons, Aiden and Simon.
-He also enjoys fishing. golfing and coaching the Kansas City Jr. Blues High School rugby team while not spending time with his family.
+In his free time, Chris enjoys spending time with his wife and young children Aiden, Simon and Rory.
+He also enjoys fishing, golfing and coaching the Kansas City Jr. Blues High School rugby team while not spending time with his family.
 Chris has volunteered his time coaching the Jr. Blues for several years now where he teaches high school kids discipline, hard work and team work through the sport of rugby.
 In addition to coaching the Jr. Blues, Chris also volunteers at the Bishop Sullivan Legal Clinic providing pro bono legal services to individuals who need legal assistance but cannot afford it.
 He has also volunteered his time for other charitable organizations including Project 5 for ALS, the Child Protection Center, and the Adopt A Family Holiday Service Project.